RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/multinest__3_811_2multinest_8cpp.md

             dumper(nSamples, nlive, nPar, physLive, posterior, paramConstr,
                    maxLogLike, logZ, logZerr);
       }
+      ///@}

+      /// LogLikeWrapper Constructor
       LogLikeWrapper::LogLikeWrapper(scanPtr loglike, printer_interface& printer)
         : boundLogLike(loglike), boundPrinter(printer), dumper_runonce(false)
       { }

+      /// Main interface function from MultiNest to ScannerBit-supplied loglikelihood function
+      /// This is the function that will be passed to Multinest as the
+      /// loglike callback routine
+      ///
+      /// Input arguments
+      /// ndim    = dimensionality (total number of free parameters) of the problem
+      /// npars   = total number of free plus derived parameters
+      /// context = void pointer, any additional information
+      ///
+      /// Input/Output arguments
+      /// Cube[npars]  = on entry has the ndim parameters in unit-hypercube
+      ///                on exit, the physical parameters plus copy any derived parameters
+      ///                you want to store with the free parameters
+      ///
+      /// Output arguments
+      /// lnew = loglikelihood
+      ///
       double LogLikeWrapper::LogLike(double *Cube, int ndim, int)
       {
          //convert C style array to C++ vector class